Castillo pitches Reds past slumping Brewers 1-0

 Cincinnati won for the fourth time in five games.
 Jesse Winker went 3 for 3 and scored the only run on Yasiel Puig’s first-inning single.

-Castillo was winless in three previous starts against Milwaukee this year, but the All-Star right-hander was terrific this time around.
+Castillo was winless in three previous starts against Milwaukee this year, but he was terrific this time around.
 He was working on a no-hitter before rookie Keston Hiura singled with one out in the seventh.

+“They hit me well a couple times when I faced them,” Castillo said.
+“I made some adjustments in the bullpen and in the game.
+I watched the video or the last two outings and started to pitch backward — the opposite way I worked in my last two outings.”

-Castillo (8-3) might have gone the distance if not for a 69-minute rain delay with two out in the eighth inning.
+Castillo (8-3), who pitched seven sparkling innings in a 1-0 loss to Milwaukee on April 3, might have gone the distance if not for a 69-minute rain delay with two out in the eighth inning.

+“In his last two starts, we did a great job laying off things,” Milwaukee manager Craig Counsell said.
+“His command in those starts wasn’t as good.
+The batters had good plans, but he did a good job keeping hitters guessing.
+He threw more strikes.”

 Milwaukee dropped the last three games of the four-game set.
-It hasn’t scored since the sixth inning of Tuesday’s 11-inning Cincinnati win.
+It hasn’t scored in the last 23 innings.

+“I don’t know what to say about our pitching,” Reds manager David Bell said.
+“They are doing everything they can.
+To limit the scoring like they did in the last three games of the series shows so much about their preparation and hard work.
+They continue to develop as a staff.”

 Christian Yelich started the ninth with a double off Raisel Iglesias for the Brewers’ second hit.
-But Iglesias then retired three in a row for his 16th save, helped by left fielder Phillip Ervin‘s tumbling catch on Mike Moustakas’ foul ball.
+But Iglesias then retired three in a row for his 16th save, helped by left fielder Phillip Ervin’s tumbling catch against the wall on Mike Moustakas’ foul ball.

 Milwaukee wasted a solid start by Brandon Woodruff (10-3), who permitted seven hits, struck out six and walked none in six innings.